Preservation of Indigenous Cultural Resources & Collections Online Courses

 Preservation of Indigenous Cultural Resources & Collections Courses Brochure

-We welcome applications for our online courses on Preservation of Indigenous Cultural Collections, generously funded by the National Endowment for the Humanities.
-These are graduate level courses available to those seeking opportunities for professional development outside of a graduate program.
-Ideal participants are currently, or plan to become caretakers of American Indian cultural resources, either in cultural centers or museums.
-Three online courses will be offered through UCLA Extension with the option of course credit.
-Courses will follow the UCLA quarterly academic schedule.
-These courses are intended to teach practical skills, impart confidence in decision-making, and help build professional and community networks.
-Applicants do not need to be currently enrolled at UCLA or any other institution.
+The online courses on Preservation of Indigenous Cultural Collections was generously funded by the National Endowment for the Humanities.
+These were graduate level courses available to those seeking opportunities for professional development outside of a graduate program.
+Ideal participants were currently, or planned to become caretakers of American Indian cultural resources, either in cultural centers or museums.
+Three online courses were offered through UCLA Extension with the option of course credit.
+Courses followed the UCLA quarterly academic schedule.
+These courses were intended to teach practical skills, impart confidence in decision-making, and help build professional and community networks.

 Course descriptions*